dogweather/forkful/content/en/python/data-formats-and-serialization/working-with-json.md

 ---
 date: 2024-02-03 19:03:25.452076-07:00
-description: "Working with JSON (JavaScript Object Notation) involves parsing JSON\
+description: "How to: Python's built-in `json` library simplifies the process of encoding\
-  \ formatted strings into Python objects and vice versa.
-This is crucial for web\
+  \ (converting Python objects to JSON) and decoding (converting JSON to Python\u2026"
-  \ and API\u2026"
 lastmod: '2024-03-13T22:44:59.726847-06:00'
 model: gpt-4-0125-preview
-summary: Working with JSON (JavaScript Object Notation) involves parsing JSON formatted strings into Python objects and vice versa.
+summary: Python's built-in `json` library simplifies the process of encoding (converting Python objects to JSON) and decoding (converting JSON to Python objects).
 title: Working with JSON
 weight: 38
 ---